-If you have been dropped for unsatisfactory scholarship you may attempt readmission.
+If you have been dropped for unsatisfactory scholarship you may attempt readmission, although readmission is not guaranteed.
 If you seek readmission, you must petition the Institute Undergraduate Curriculum Committee.
 If you are readmitted into the Woodruff School you must demonstrate the potential for greatly improved academic performance.
 You will be required to sit out between 2-3 semesters, depending on your academic status at the time of the drop.
 The summer term qualifies as a semester off.
 An academic review with the Undergraduate Academic Advisor is required before you can seek readmission.